neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/Object-OrientedProgramming.rst

 being inconsistent.

 .. tip::
-	In FLOW3 you'll find getter and setter methods all over.
-No property in FLOW3 is set to ``public``.
+	In TYPO3 Flow you'll find getter and setter methods all over.
+No property in TYPO3 Flow is set to ``public``.

 Static Methods and Properties